-You will participate in an initial screening and intake session, followed by physical examination and blood work to determine eligibility.
-The day after your admission to the CNRU, you will be randomly assigned to receive one of two doses of pregnenolone (300mg/day or 500mg/day) or placebo (a dummy pill that does not contain any medicine but is used for the purposes of providing a comparison in this study to the study medication).
-In week 2, there will be an experimental laboratory component that involves imagining your own stressful, relaxing and drug related situations for very brief 5-minute periods on separate days.
-Following the completion of the laboratory sessions, you will be discharged from the CNRU and continue your treatment at the Yale Stress Center with weekly appointments for the remainder of the study.
-You will also be provided with behavioral counseling and allowed to win monetary prizes for attending treatment at the Yale Stress Center.
+If you agree to take part in this study, you will participate in an initial screening and intake session, followed by physical examination and blood work to determine eligibility.
+Eligible participants will be assigned to receive one of two doses of pregnenolone or placebo (a dummy pill that does not contain any medicine but is used for the purposes of providing a comparison in this study to the study medication) for eight weeks.
+You will also be provided with behavioral counseling and allowed to win monetary prizes for attending treatment for eight weeks.
+In week 2, there will be an experimental laboratory component that involves imagining your own stressful, relaxing and alcohol- related situations for very brief 5 minute periods on three separate days.

+All the study procedures and appointments will be conducted at the Yale Stress Center on 2 Church Street South, New Haven, CT.